American Nurses Association

 The American Nurses Association (ANA) is a 501(c)(6) professional organization to advance and protect the profession of nursing.
 It started in 1896 as the Nurses Associated Alumnae and was renamed the American Nurses Association in 1911.
-It is based in Silver Spring, Maryland and Jennifer Mensik Kennedy PhD, RN, NEA-BC, FAAN is the current president.
+It is based in Silver Spring, Maryland and Jennifer Mensik Kennedy is the current president.

-The ANA states nursing is the protection, promotion, and optimization of health and abilities, prevention of illness and injury, alleviation of suffering through the diagnosis and treatment of human response, and advocacy in the care of individuals, families, communities, and populations.
+The ANA states nursing integrates the art and science of caring and focuses on the protection, promotion, and optimization of health and human functioning; prevention of illness and injury; facilitation of healing; and alleviation of suffering through compassionate presence.
+Nursing is the diagnosis and treatment of human responses and advocacy in the care of individuals, families, groups, communities, and populations in recognition of the connection of all humanity.

 History

+19th century

-Initial organizational plans were made for the Nurses Associated Alumnae of the United States of America on September 2, 1896 at Manhattan Beach Hotel near New York City.
-On February 11–12, 1897 those plans were ratified in Baltimore, Maryland at a meeting that coincided with the annual conference of the American Society of Superintendents of Training Schools for Nurses.
+Initial organizational plans were made for the Nurses Associated Alumnae of the United States of America on September 2, 1896, at Manhattan Beach Hotel near New York City.
+On February 11–12, 1897 those plans were ratified in Baltimore at a meeting that coincided with the annual conference of the American Society of Superintendents of Training Schools for Nurses.
 Isabel Hampton Robb served as the first president.
 A major early goal of the organization was the enhancement of nursing care for American soldiers.

 ICN was founded in 1899 by nursing organizations from Great Britain, the ANA for the United States, and Germany as charter members.
 The first ever ICN Congress was held in Buffalo New York in 1901.

+20th century

-The next congress to take place in the United States was the Ninth ICN Quadrennial Congress in 1947, hosted by the ANA, at Atlantic City.
+In 1947, the next congress, the Ninth ICN Quadrennial Congress in 1947, was held in Atlantic City, New Jersey.
 Attended by over 5,000 delegates representing 250,000 nurses in 32 countries, it was a major step forward in re-establishing international peacetime relations in the healthcare community.
 ANA leadership made all arrangements including locating lodgings for attendees among local residents, and raising funds to cover travel costs.

 In 1970, Mattiedna Johnson spoke at an ANA convention on the lack of representation of African American nurses.
 She believed it was a major issue which led to the founding of National Black Nurses Association in 1971.